AzeezOdekunle/Angie-Berry-Sales-Project/README.md

 - Database Creation

 ## Problem Statement
+This project provides answers to the below questions:

 - What is Angie’s Berry Corner’s average daily sales volume?
 - Which products sell best?
 - Top 5 Angie loyalty customer?